Skip to main content

 At Issue

-Are offenders who are not eligible to transfer under the provisions of Rule 3.101 (a) or Rule 2.105 of the Rules of the Interstate Compact for Adult Offender Supervision permitted to transfer under Rule 3.101 (c) as a discretionary transfer?
+Pursuant to Rule 6.101, the State of Oklahoma has requested an advisory opinion on whether supervised individuals who are not eligible for transfer under Rule 3.101 or Rule 2.105 of the Interstate Compact for Adult Offender Supervision (ICAOS) may nonetheless transfer under Rule 3.101-2 as a discretionary transfer

 Requested by: Oklahoma